 Early Origins of the Jennyson family

-Northumberland at Woolsington, a township, in the parish of Dinnington, union and W. division of Castle ward.
+The surname Jennyson was first found in Northumberland at Woolsington, a township, in the parish of Dinnington, union and W. division of Castle ward.
 "The lands anciently belonged to Tynemouth priory, and in the reign of Elizabeth were possessed by the Jennison family.
 Woolsington Park is a handsome [family] seat."
-CITATION[CLOSE]

 Early History of the Jennyson family